 A totally new keyboard.
 A bigger display with thinner bezels.
 And gobs of power with up to an 8-core Core i9 CPU, 8GB of video RAM and 8TB of storage.
-The new 16-inch MacBook Pro is a beast, but it’s the improved typing experience that’s winning me over so far.
+The new 16-inch MacBook Pro is a beast, but it’s the improved typing experience that has won me over.
+The Magic Keyboard is so good that I really hope it trickles down to cheaper MacBooks, pronto.

-Starting at $2,399, the 16-inch MacBook Pro is not cheap -- and the port selection has not changed -- but it has practically everything I was hoping for in an Apple laptop, and has the potential to make it to our list of the best laptops.
-Here’s my first impressions so far, and stay tuned for our final rated review.
+Starting at $2,399 ($3,899 as tested), the 16-inch MacBook Pro is not cheap — and the port selection has not changed — but it has practically everything creative pros have been hoping for in an Apple laptop, and it is certainly one of the best laptops for power users.

 16-inch MacBook Pro price and release date

-The 16-inch MacBook Pro is available to order today (November 13) online at Apple.com and will be available in stores Friday, November 15.
-It should be hitting other online retailers shortly.
+The 16-inch MacBook Pro is available to order now both online and in stores and it was released November 15.

 Magic keyboard: Now this is more like it